engineering-collaboration/book/docs/book/anatomy-of-a-code-change/pull-requests.md

 ### Automated Reviews

-Successful implementations of TBD and CICD into our organization center around automation and constant improvement of processes and said automation.
+Successful implementations of TBD and CI/CD into our organization center around automation and constant improvement of processes and said automation.
 The first gating process of analyzing code changes of a pull request executes lightweight operations to verify the state of our development branch.

 [Static Analysis]() checks how we structure and write our implementation.
 Rather than executing the software, automated code-linting and style-checks ensure that our changes meet the required standards.
 This process identifies agreed-upon standards, such as naming conventions, whitespace, and error handling, and flags the use of disallowed libraries, legacy code, or deprecated implementations.